 The law’s dispositions apply to entities incorporated or domiciled in Panama that are members of a multinational group and that earn foreign-source passive income.

-For these purposes, a multinational group is defined as a group of two or more companies linked by ownership or control that are tax residents in different jurisdictions, including their parent companies, subsidiaries, and permanent establishments.
+For these purposes, a multinational group is defined as a group of two or more companies linked by ownership or control that are tax residents in different jurisdictions, including their headquarters, subsidiaries, and permanent establishments.

-An entity shall be deemed to be part of a multinational group where:
+An entity shall be deemed to be part of a multinational group when:

-• It is included in the group’s consolidated financial statements for reporting purposes in accordance with the accounting principles applied by its parent company, or would be required to be included if such statements were prepared or if its equity interests were listed on a public securities market;
+It is included in the multinational group consolidated financial statements for reporting purposes in accordance with the accounting principles applied by its headquarters; or

 The Law defines economic substance as the existence and effective use in Panama of appropriate human resources, assets, facilities, leadership, management, control, risk management, and operating expenses proportionate to the nature, scale, complexity, and type of foreign-source passive income earned.